 I'm super-allergic to cats also.
 I read that a minor dog allergen cross-reacts with the main cat allergen.
 But people don't take their cats everywhere like they do dogs, so that isn't much of a problem.

 How did my allergies get this bad?

 Chronic exposure might have changed the tissues in my nose, so that they became a lot more sensitive.
 But I'd lived with a dog for many years before that.
 I had a dog allergy, but it was mild.
-Why did it end up so bad?
+Why did it get so bad?

 Negligent doctors are part of it.
-If the allergists had cared enough to get my allergy shots to work the first time, this probably wouldn't have happened to me.
-I live in a small town with no car, so I was stuck with the cookbook allergists here.
+If the allergist had cared enough to get my allergy shots to work the first time, this probably wouldn't have happened to me.
+I live in a small town and don't have a car, so I didn't have much scope for allergist-hunting.

-I was on antibiotics for months at a time because of recurrent urinary tract infections, and that's been connected with allergies.
+I was on antibiotics for months at a time because of recurrent urinary tract infections, and antibiotic exposure has been connected with allergies.
 I've learned a lot about preventing UTI's.
-I found out that when you flush a toilet, it creates an aerosol of the toilet bowl water, which evaporates and leaves tiny particles with E. Coli on them floating in the air, to settle nearby.
-So keeping the toilet bowl clean, and putting the lid down before flushing, are very important.
+I found out that when you flush a toilet, it creates an aerosol of the toilet bowl water, which evaporates and leaves tiny particles with E. Coli on them floating in the air, to settle on places nearby, such as the toilet paper.
+So keeping the toilet bowl clean, and (perhaps) putting the lid down before flushing, are very important.
 I haven't been on antibiotics for a long time.